Emana202/Gmod-NPC-Voice-Chat/README.md

 # Voice Chat For NPC
-Adds the GMOD's voice chat capabilities into NPCs and NextBots.
+Adds the GMOD's voice chat capabilities of real players into regular NPCs and NextBots.

 Currently supports and should work with regular and VJ Base NPCs, and also with DrGBase, and with some of with 2D nextbots.